 Camposanto (Holy Ground)

-The Camposanto or the Holy Ground is one of the major attractions of the Piazza dei Miracoli and it is an old cemetery where the many important people in the history of Pisa are buried.
+is one of the major attractions of the Piazza dei Miracoli and it is an old cemetery where the many important people in the history of Pisa are buried.
 The Camposanto is also known as the monumental cemetery of Pisa was the fourth building to be constructed in the Square of Miracles.
 It has a beautiful Gothic cloister named the Sec XIII, built by Giovanni di Simone and where the main personalities of Pisa are buried, from Deans and Professors of the most prestigious City University, to the governors and the most important families.

 Inside there are three beautiful chapels, the oldest is the Ammannati Chapel (where lies Lido Ammannati, professor of medicine at the University of Pisa) and the Chapel Aulla (where the Galileo Galilei incense lamp is kept), most recent is the Chapel Dal Pozzo (with ancient relics that were brought from the Cathedral).
 Despite being a cemetery – the Camposanto houses a collection of Roman sarcophagi, a collection of sculptures, and Etruscan and Roman urns.
 The walls were once covered with frescoes, but today some are still clearly visible.